 CRIMJUST works in active partnership with INTERPOL, the UNODC Corruption and Economic Crime Branch and the UNODC Research and Trend Analysis Branch to complement its implementation with measures to strengthen institutional integrity, to enhance criminal justice officials understanding of illicit routes, methodologies and markets.
 Moreover, it actively seeks out opportunities for cooperation with networks of practitioners and specialized agencies to optimize resources and relevance of its work.

 CRIMJUST is funded by the European Union (EU), the US Bureau of International Narcotics and Law Enforcement Affairs (INL) and the government of Portugal.

-The transnational nature of drug trafficking as well as the increasing multi-crime portfolio of organized crime groups create a challenge to participating states and underline the necessity for an equally horizontal approach to cooperation at a national, regional and inter-regional level.
+Illicit trafficking and related organized crime threaten security and public health in affected communities as well as undermine governance and the rule of law.
+The transnational nature of illicit trafficking as well as the increasing multi-crime portfolio of organized crime groups have exacerbated security, legal and health challenges facing participating countries, calling for an equally horizontal approach to cooperation at a national, regional and inter-regional level.

 CRIMJUST - Criminal Network Disruption Global Programme - seeks to strengthen transnational investigations, criminal justice actions and criminal justice cooperation along illicit trafficking routes in Latin America, the Caribbean and Africa with a view of disrupting organized crime networks.

 CRIMJUST is always looking for new partnerships and opportunities for cooperation.
 Should you wish to contact us, please click here.
 More info